natematias/governing-human-algorithm-behavior/README.md

 #### Tues 05-03 Final Presentations Part I
 In this session, teams will give a final presentation of their project, with an opportunity to receive feedback from peers.

-In the discussion, please post a question you would like your peers to consider during your session.
+In the discussion, please post in advance a question for feedback you would like your peers to consider during your session in the class.

 #### Thurs 05-15 Final Presentations Part II
 In this session, teams will give a final presentation of their project, with an opportunity to receive feedback from peers.

-In the discussion, please post a question you would like your peers to consider during your session.
+In the discussion, please post in advance a question for feedback you would like your peers to consider during your session in the class.

 #### Thurs 05-10 Reflections on Learning & the Future of Algorithms and Society
 In this session, we will reflect on the topics in the class.
-Please submit a discussion post, which will be the seed for a group conversation:
+Please submit a discussion post, which will inform our group conversation:

 * Name something you believed at the beginning of the course
 * Reflect on how your thinking about that question has changed